Normalised/TypePipe/README.md

 For each EventSystem instance any Event Type will be sent and received on the same channel.

-Adding a listener for an event returns a token / subscription to control the listener lifetime.
+Adding a listener for an event returns a Subscription to control the listener lifetime.
 RAII style.

 ## What makes it simple?